Best way to find most things

 Technical Supplement to Part 1

-Chapter 16: How Our Genes Come to Expression
+Chapter 14: How Our Genes Come to Expression (It Takes an Epigenetic Village)

 Evolutionary theorists tend to become frustrated when many of the rest of us fail to “get” the revolutionary and convincing simplicity of natural selection, that primary engine of adaptive evolution also known as “the survival of the fittest”.
 For example, Niles Eldredge, a paleontologist and, for several decades, a curator at the Museum of Natural History, has wondered, “Why do physicists, who have the reputation of being among the best and the brightest, have such a hard time with the simple notion of natural selection?
 For simple it is”.
 He then quotes Charles Darwin: